-The Directors today are: Colin Shinkins (president), Mark Banham (chairman), David Smalley (vice chairman), Adrian Cunnington (vice president), Derek Stocks (vice president), Paul Haylock (vice president), Andy Congreve, Stephen Llyod and Paul Davison.
-The company secretary is Paul Davison.
+The Directors today are: Colin Shinkins (president), Edward Haylock (chairman), Chris Daykin (vice chairman), Adrian Cunnington (vice president), Derek Stocks (vice president), Paul Haylock (vice president), Andy Congreve, Stephen Llyod and Paul Davison.
+The company secretary is Steven Tilburn.

 KL&DMC is a member of the East Midlands Association of Motor Clubs, Association of Eastern Motor Clubs, Association of North East Midland Motor Clubs and the Association of South Eastern Motor Clubs.

 KL&DMC covers a wide area from Littleport in the South, to Swaffham and Fakenham in the East and Spalding in the West.
 The OS Maps regularly used are 131, 132, 142, 143 and 144 which cover a large part of the ‘flat fens’ and the twisty west Norfolk lanes.
 We also have a number of regular club members from further afield.

 The Club Committee is made up of an active group of members who compete as well as marshal and help organise events both within and outside the Club.
 Healthy discussion is always to be had, but above all, the members of the Committee are avid motor sport fans only too eager not only to get enjoyment from motorsport, but also to give enjoyment to others.

 The Committee usually meets at The Wildfowler Public House, Terrington St Clement, on the third Monday of the month.